dangvd/crystal-dock/README.md

 ## Recommended icon themes

-For Glass 3D / Metal 2D style, a good icon theme to use with Crystal Dock is the Crystal Remix icon theme: https://github.com/dangvd/crystal-remix-icon-theme
+For Glass 3D / Glass 2D / Metal 2D style, a good icon theme to use with Crystal Dock is the Crystal Remix icon theme: https://github.com/dangvd/crystal-remix-icon-theme

 For Flat 2D style, use something like Mkos-Big-Sur.